ulimuli/Python-Cultivation/README.md

 Currently, there is a small bug with the GUI.
 I am not sure what causes this, but it seems that on Windows, the text field is bigger than on my Mac.
 I will try to fix this bug as soon as possible.

-This is just the beggining of this hopefuly amazing game and i hope to develop it further in the future.
-I would love to hear some ideas if you have any just write them to me.
-You can do the same if you find some more bugs as well.
-I hope you enjoy my game and have fun. :)
+For any Ideas or Bugs you have please write them to me as i would really appreciate them. :)